Techno-coder/lucent/specification.md

 use path as identifier
 use path.*
 ```
-Namespace imports are effective after the position of import and only within the enclosing scope.
+Namespace imports are effective after the position of import and only within the enclosing scope and file.
 Wildcards are allowed only as the last element in the path.

 ## Guarantees
 ### Function pruning